Easy meatballs whipped up in the slow cooker and smothered in zesty BBQ. Dinner or appetizer worthy!

 - 1 Tablespoon olive oil

 - Beat the egg in a large mixing bowl.
 Add the ground turkey, Panko, garlic, oregano, salt, paprika, and pepper.
-Mix everything up just so the ingredients are combined – avoid overmixing.
-Roll into desired size balls – mine were slightly larger than a golfball.
+Mix everything up just so the ingredients are combined – avoid over-mixing.
+Roll into balls, about 1.5 heaping Tablespoons or 40g each.
 Place all rolled meatballs on a large baking sheet.

 - Place onion slices in the bottom of the slow cooker, then top with half of the BBQ sauce and half of the Italian dressing (the rest will go on top).